witold-swierzy/PGXGraphManager/README.md

 # Property Graph Manager

-This repository contains source code of a small Java application, which can be used to synchronize published property graphs with tables used in its definition.
+This repository contains source code of a small Java application, which can be used to synchronize published property graphs with tables used in their definitions.
-This application supports synchronization of multiple graphs loaded and published in a PGX server instance.
-Every property graph is maintained in a separate thread.
-Thread check for existence of thtee label files in a directory pointed by PGX_LABEL_DIR environment variable:
+This application supports synchronization of multiple graphs loaded and published in a single one PGX server instance; every graph is maintained in a separate thread.
+Threads check for existence of three label files in a directory pointed by PGX_LABEL_DIR environment variable:
 * <GraphName>.synclabel - if this file is created, then the next synchronization for the graph maintained in this thread starts
 * <GraphName>.stoplabel - if this file is created, then the thread maintaining the graph with <GraphName> name releases all resources, stops synchronizing the graph and quits.
 * pgm.stoplabel - if this file is created, then all threads stop synchronizing their graphs, release all resources and quits.